scygan/debugler/README.md

 ### Windows prerequisites

- * Microsoft Visual Studio 2013 (Community Edition, or other version other than Express).
+ * Microsoft Visual Studio 2015 (Community Edition, or other version other than Express).

- * Wix Toolset
+ * Wix Toolset (with an extension for Visual Studio 2015)

  * CMake 3.3 or later for windows, with cmake in <b>PATH</b> environment variable